Graylag-PD/Goose-Purge-Macro/SW_SPECIFICATION.md

 	note: this does not mean any other purging method shall be built in, just that it should be possible without conceptual redesign.
 The GPSW may reuse portions of code from Blobifier, either conceptually or literally, taking in mind rules of GPL-3.

 ### Variables and memory
-All user accessible variables shall be stored in `_GOOSE_PURGE_VARIABLES` macro, located in goose_purge_variables.cfg file.
+All user accessible parameters shall be stored in user defined config section `[goose_purge_config]`, located in goose_purge_config.cfg and goose_purge_config.cfg files.
+This arrangement means klipper loads all default values from default file and then overwrites them with user defined ones if they are available.
+All such parameters are considered static and cannot be changed on runtime.
 All internal variables which are to be persistent and accessible by several macros shall be stored in `_GOOSE_PURGE_INTERNAL_VARIABLES` macro, located in goose_purge.cfg.
 Local variables used exclusively within the same macro may be stored localy within said macro.
 No macro shall be accessing other macro variables (except above mentioned "variables" containter macros).
+Every macro shall start by loading external variables into internal variables.
+No external variables shall be accessed from the middle of the macro.
+Write to external variables shall be done only on the end of each macro.

 ### Flow of the program
 #### High level overview